iqual-ch/drupal-platform/docs/structure.md

 ## Automation workflows (CI/CD)

 The `.github` directory contains the GitHub Actions workflows for continous integration and delivery functionality.
-See [automation documentation](./automation.md) for more information.
+See the [automation documentation](./automation.md) for more information.

 ```